Khiytola

 Khiytola (Хийтола; Hiitola) is a rural locality (a settlement) in Lakhdenpokhsky District of the Republic of Karelia, Russia.

 History

-The Finnish name of the settlement (Hiitola) derives from "Hiisi", the name of a forest spirit in the Karelian-Finnish mythology.
+The Finnish name of the settlement (Hiitola) derives from "Hiisi", the name of a forest spirit in Karelian-Finnish mythology.

 Before the Winter War it was a municipality of the Viipuri Province of Finland.

+During World War II, the settlement was captured by forces of VII Corps (Hägglund) on 11 August 1941 and came under Finnish occupation.
+With the Moscow Armistice of 1944, the town's continued allegiance to the USSR was confirmed.

 Transportation

 Khiytola railway station is a railway junction of the Vyborg–Joensuu and St. Petersburg–Khiytola railways.
 It has direct suburban connections with Vyborg, Sortavala, and Kuznechnoye.
 A long-distance train between St. Petersburg and Kostomuksha calls at Khiytola every second day.